 Terrell is a medium-sized city located in the state of Texas.
 With a population of 18,869 people and five constituent neighborhoods, Terrell is the 155th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Terrell is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Terrell is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Terrell who work in office and administrative support (11.75%), sales jobs (10.79%), and food service (8.18%).
+Overall, Terrell is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Terrell who work in sales jobs (12.14%), office and administrative support (11.90%), and food service (9.35%).

 As is often the case in a small city, Terrell doesn't have a public transportation system that people use for their commute.

-The citizens of Terrell are slightly less educated than the national average of 21.84% for the average city or town: 15.01% of adults in Terrell have a bachelor's degree or advanced degree
+The percentage of adults in Terrell who are college-educated is close to the national average for all communities of 21.84%: 17.90% of the adults in Terrell have a bachelor's degree or advanced degree.

-The per capita income in Terrell in 2010 was $22,292, which is middle income relative to Texas and the nation.
-This equates to an annual income of $89,168 for a family of four.
+The per capita income in Terrell in 2018 was $22,875, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $91,500 for a family of four.
 However, Terrell contains both very wealthy and poor people as well.

 The most common language spoken in Terrell is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.